-As of January 8, 2021, the CBRT's international reserve level is approximately U.S.\$82.35 billion.
+As of June 18, 2021, the CBRT's international reserve level is approximately U.S.\$97.322 billion.
 The Republic deems it necessary to consider both official reserves and external foreign exchange deposits of the banking system and corporations when evaluating the adequacy of all reserve assets held against external liabilities, due to the typical inclination of households and corporations towards foreign exchange deposits in the banking sector.
 The CBRT aims to strengthen its international reserves and effectively manage its reserves.
 However, as a result of the implementation of certain monetary and exchange rate policies, short-term fluctuations can be observed in the level of foreign exchange reserves.
-Among these, banks' use of the foreign exchange and gold swap facilities provided by the CBRT has been the main cause of temporary fluctuations in the level of foreign exchange in banks' free foreign exchange and Turkish Lira required reserve ratios, changes in banks' free foreign exchange transactions carried out on behalf of the Ministry of Treasury and Finance, onshore and offshore foreign exchange denominated issuances by the Ministry of Treasury and Finance, export rediscount credit foreign exchange repayments.
+Among these, banks' use of the foreign exchange and gold swap facilities provided by the CBRT has been the main cause of temporary fluctuations in the level of foreign exchange in foreign exchange and Turkish Lira required reserve ratios, changes in banks' free foreign currency accounts, foreign exchange sales to energy importing state-owned enterprises, foreign debt and other current foreign exchange transactions carried out on behalf of the Ministry of Treasury and Finance, onshore and offshore foreign exchange denominated issuances by the Ministry of Treasury and Finance, export rediscount credit foreign exchange repayments.